Previous ➥ Lesson 21 ➥ Next

 Ich gebe dem Studenten den Kuli.
 (I give the student the pen.)

-- Nouns that end in letters "-ent", for example, "der Student" changes into "dem Studenten", "der Assistent" changes into "dem Assistenten"
+Nouns that end in the letter combination "-ent," such as, "der Student" changes into "dem Studenten" and "der Assistent" changes into "dem Assistenten."

 Sie erzählt einem Jungen eine Geschichte.